rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 3. From **Pod Security Policy Support**, select **Enabled**.

-    >**Note:** Not all cloud providers support PSPs, so this option may not be available.
+    >**Note:** Not all cluster providers support PSPs, so this option may not be available.

     **Step Result:** The **Default Pod Security Policy** drop-down activates.